top of page

 Each slide should be thoughtfully designed to support your message.
 Consider the purpose of each slide and design it accordingly.

-Example: For a data-heavy slide, use a clear chart or graph instead of a table full of numbers.
+Example: For a data-heavy presentation, use a clear chart or graph slide instead of a table full of numbers.

 18. Grids